Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 #### Specialized HPC code

-If you need the best possible throughput, and know you only have large inputs with high-cardinality, cpp_highwaysort is the faster option.
+If you need the best possible throughput, and know you only have large inputs with high-cardinality, cpp_vqsort is the faster option.

 #### Language standard library